marin-mar/009_bakery_jquery/README.md

 - BEM naming and division of blocks by styles.<br>
 - The menu is folded into a burger-menu, fixed when scrolling the screen, smooth scrolling to the section.<br>
 - Implemented two different sliders using slick-slider, and tabs on js.<br>
 - Summary files in two versions - compressed for the site and expanded for clarity.
 Tested in W3C validators.
-PageSpeed Insights for for PC 98%. -->
+PageSpeed Insights for for PC 98%.</br>
+- Site is published at:<br>
+<a href="https://marin-mar.github.io/bakery/" rel="noreferrer" target="blank" >https://marin-mar.github.io/bakery/</a><br>
 </h3>